 Marking the Felt.
 Marking the felt is not allowed.
 Marking may consist of making a chalk line on the felt, or wetting a finger to dampen the felt.
-Placing chalk on the rail is permitted as long as it does not touch the felt.
+Placing a piece of chalk on the rail is permitted as long as it does not touch the felt.